flano-yuki/draft-yuki-ntp-dns-record/draft-yuki-ntp-dns-record.md

 ( Is it useful to define nts SvcParams to indicate NTS support? )

 # Operational Sequence and Client Behavior
 The following list outlines the typical operational flow for deploying and using the NTP Resource Record, from server-side configuration to client-side version selection and communication.
+In practice, clients MAY perform NTP RR resolution in parallel with their default NTP initiation behavior (typically NTPv4, or NTPv5 when configured) and use the result when available.

 - The server operator publishes an NTP RR in the authoritative DNS zone, including the appropriate SvcParams such as ntp-version="4,5".
-- The client initiates DNS resolution for the NTP RR corresponding to the target domain name.
+- The client initiates DNS resolution for the NTP RR corresponding to the target domain name; if the NTP RR is not available, the client falls back to its default behavior (typically NTPv4).
 - The client processes the DNS response using the rules for SVCB-compatible RR types.
   - If the response is in AliasMode (SvcPriority = 0), the client follows the alias target and repeats resolution.
   - If the response is in ServiceMode, the client proceeds to evaluate the associated SvcParams.